 If You Use Retinoids, Will You Get Younger-looking Skin as You Treat Your Acne?

-Yes, Retinoids Reduce the Appearance of Skin Aging by Promoting Renewal of the Skin, Helping to Reverse Sun Damage, and Promoting the Production of the Important Skin Protein, Collagen
+Yes, Topical Retinoids (Tretinoin, Adapalene, Tazarotene) Reduce the Appearance of Skin Aging by Promoting Renewal of the Skin, Helping to Reverse Sun Damage, and Promoting the Production of the Important Skin Protein, Collagen

 The Essential Information